Lily ChanFounder, Asian Focus Corporation

 Yun-Lieh ChuuVice President

-Yun Chuu is originally from Taiwan and she moved with her family to the U.S. when she was a junior in high school.
-She went on to study at the University of Maryland where she received a B.S. in Electrical Engineering and received a M.S. in Electric Engineering from Syracuse University.
-She started her career as an IBM engineer in the Memory Reliability Department.
-After working nearly 20 years in a large corporation, she switched her career path and became an independent financial consultant.
-She has been working under LPL Financial’s supervision for the past 11 years with a focus on personal retirement planning and family financial planning which entails investment, insurance, and estate planning.
+Yun Chuu is originally from Taiwan.
+She holds a B.S. in Electrical Engineering from University of Maryland and M.S. in Electric Engineering from Syracuse University.
+Yun worked for IBM for almost 20 years as an engineer in the Memory Reliability Department.
+She is currently an independent financial consultant under LPL Financial’s supervision with a focus on personal retirement planning and family financial planning which entails investment, insurance, and estate planning.

 Yun has been with Lily since the founding of Asian Focus and shares both Lily’s views and vision.
 The core team works alongside each other, each contributing their special talents, striving towards continuing Asian Focus' goals and mission.
 As VP she oversees all operations.